vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_3/loading_meshes.md

 	push_constants.worldMatrix = projection * view;
 ```

+Add the `#include <glm/gtx/transform.hpp>` to the top of vk_engine.cpp so we have access to those transform functions.

 First we calculate the view matrix, which is from the camera. a translation matrix that moves backwards will be fine for now.